UPC/ravada/docs/docs/compact.rst

 .. image:: ../../img/compact.jpg

 The virtual machine must be down to compact.
-Active and hibernated machines volumes will be corrupted if modified by and external processs.
+This button is disabled for active and hibernated machines because volume contents would be corrupted if modified by an external processs.

 Bases
 -----

 It is advisable to compact a virtual machine just before it is prepared as a base.
-Base volumes can be compacted but then cloned volumes would be inconsistent so we disabled this button for bases.
+Base volumes can not be compacted because cloned volumes would be inconsistent so we disabled this button for bases.

 Backup